JackyChiu/pool/README.md

 ![gif](.github/lb.gif)

 The standard deviation measures how spread out the pending requests are across workers, giving us an idea of how well the balancer is distributing requests.
-As we can see as time goes by and the average load goes up the standard deviation remains about the same!
+As time goes by the average load goes up the standard deviation remains about the same!

 **Basically the smaller the `Std Dev` the better work is being distributed!**